International cooperation within energy and petroleum research

 Participation in international R&D cooperation in the field of energy and petroleum has a high priority and is an important supplement to Norwegian national research.
 Norway participates primarily in co-operation activities within the EU, through the International Energy Agency (IEA) and at the Nordic level.
 Norway also participates in bilateral co-operation with several countries as well as in large multinational co-operation forums.

-Cooperation across national borders is crucial, not only in order to maintain a high professional level within the Norwegian research communites, but also for strategic reasons in terms of establishing contacts and alliances with other countries.
+Cooperation across national borders is crucial, not only to maintain a high professional level within the Norwegian research entities, but also for strategic reasons in terms of establishing contacts and alliances with other countries.
 Participation in international projects is crucial for knowledge-building.
 Such collaboration can also provide both professional and financial support within key research areas.
-At the same time, international cooperation is a showcase for Norwegian technology and knowledge suppliers.
+At the same time, international cooperation provides a possibility to showcase for Norwegian technology and knowledge suppliers.

 Horizon Europe

 Horizon Europe is the EU's framework program for research and innovation for the period 2021-2027.
-The program replaces Horizon 2020 for research, technological development and demonstration activities.
-The goal is to contribute to jobs and economic growth, so that we can deal with societal challenges and to a strengthened position for Europe within research, innovation and technology.
+The goal is to contribute to jobs and economic growth, deal with societal challenges and to a strengthened the position for Europe within research, innovation, and technology.
 With a budget of 95.5 billion euros, Horizon Europe is the world's largest research and innovation program.

 The International Energy Agency (IEA)

-The International Energy Agency (IEA) has established a number of research programs related to various energy topics.
+The International Energy Agency (IEA) has established several research programs related to various energy topics.
 The programs are called Technology Collaboration Programs (TCP) and are organized under various Working Parties that advise on strategic issues to the more senior research and technology committee - CERT.

-Norway is a member of around 20 such cooperation programs, which are divided into the areas of oil and gas, end-use technologies, renewable energy technologies as well as information exchange.
-The executive participants from the Norwegian side can be from industry, the research communities or from the authorities, all depending on the activities in the programs.
-The Research Council of Norway is the coordinator for the Norwegian activities.
+Norway is a member of many such cooperation programs, which are divided into the areas of end-use technologies, renewable energy technologies, CO2 management as well as information exchange.
+Participants from Norway can be from industry, the research communities or from the authorities, all depending on the activities in the programs.
+The Research Council of Norway is the coordinator for the Norwegian engagement.

 Nordic Energy Research